vim text objects

 ‘paragraph’ or the text between braces or something like a

 word.
-Text-objects can be used with the normal vim commands y
+Text-objects can be used with the normal vim commands y, d and

 to actually visually select your text object.